 Sociology consists of various different perspectives, all of which look at society in different ways.
 All sociological perspectives have something valuable to offer to the individual who wishes to understand society and no one perspective is ‘right’ or ‘wrong’.
 It is up to the individual student to present positive and negative criticisms of sociological perspectives throughout the course.

-1. Social Structure versus Social Action perspectives
+Social Structure and Social Action perspectives

 Some Sociologists, known as structural theorists, emphasise the importance of institutions in providing social stability and regulating social action.
 They argue that such institutions form a structure that shapes human action and makes it predictable.